PNNL-Comp-Mass-Spec/DBSchema_PgSQL_DMS/Readme.md

 * Store the scripted objects in a git repo
   * See the [DBSchema_DMS repo](https://github.com/PNNL-Comp-Mass-Spec/DBSchema_DMS)

-7. Transfer Table Data
+7. Transfer table data
-* Use the DB Schema Export Tool tool to export data from all of the tables in SQL Server
+* Use the DB Schema Export Tool to export data from all of the tables in SQL Server
 * Three input files:
   * Text file defining the source and target table names, along with primary key columns; also defines tables to skip
   * Text file defining the source and target column names, optionally defining columns to skip